 But wait - before I tell you what is on your mind - let me make a teeny weeny admission.

-I never wanted to buy Wee Gillis.
+I never really wanted to buy Wee Gillis.

 This exciting book arrived as part of the incredible New York Review Children's Collection that I purchased almost blindfolded.

-This is a story about falling in love.
+This is a new story.
+This is a story about falling in love with a timeless book.

 Back to your first impression of Wee Gillis.